borenstein-lab/CoMiDA/README.md

 env_A -> A_species2
 ```

 where both of these reactions are transport reactions.
-Additionally, a metabolic reaction within species `1` concerting metabolite `A` to metabolite `B` would look like:
+Additionally, a metabolic reaction within species `1` converting metabolite `A` to metabolite `B` would look like:

 `A_species1 -> B_species1`